quyetnd1711/profile/README.md

 # 💫About Me :
-😄 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+😄 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community. \n
 😄 Some technologies I enjoy working with include Java (Spring Boot), Python(Odoo) and NestJS, GraphQL

 ## 🌐Socials